-I encourage you to get engaged early in Quarter in one or more of the following modalities:
+I encourage you to get engaged early in the Quarter in one or more of the following modalities:

-1. The Science and Engineering Learning Center.
+- 1. Office Hours.
+If you cannot attend my regularly scheduled office hours, please email me to set up an appointment. - 2.
+The Science and Engineering Learning Center.
 It is a collaborative space staffed by undergraduate and graduate learning assistants (LAs) trained to assist students with some first and second year biology, chemistry, physics, computer science and engineering courses.
 We offer support for both lecture and laboratory courses for chemistry, physics, and engineering courses and lecture only for biology.
 Our goal is to help students grow as problem solvers by assisting with homework sets, lab reports, and preparing for exams.
 The Science and Engineering Learning Center is not a one-on-one tutoring center but is rather a support system where students can get guidance from LAs as well as their peers.
 This center is open to all DU students.
 All services are free.
 Located in the northwest corner of the first floor of the Anderson Academic Commons (west of the writing center).
 See http://portfolio.du.edu/sec for a complete schedule.
 Limited Zoom hours will also be provided to accommodate for students who cannot visit the SEC in person.